Eslorex/Toggle-Variable-Visibility-in-Unity-Inspector/README.md

-# ToggleVariableVisibility for ANY script
+# Toggle Variable Visibility for ANY script

 - Toggles Variables Visibility in Unity Inspector and works for ANY script in Unity.